mesosphere/dcos-commons/frameworks/elastic/docs/elastic-x-pack.md

 When the service starts up for the first time with X-Pack enabled it will automatically generate a free [Trial license](https://www.elastic.co/guide/en/x-pack/current/license-management.html) for you.
 It will also automatically generate a `changeme` [Elasticsearch keystore bootstrap password](https://www.elastic.co/guide/en/x-pack/current/setting-up-authentication.html#bootstrap-elastic-passwords) so that it works like the default password in pre-6.0.0 versions.
 Take a look at the security section in the [6.0.0 release announcement](https://www.elastic.co/blog/elasticsearch-6-0-0-released) for more information about how the default behavior differs from this.

+You can change the built-in users' passwords by using the [setup-passwords](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-passwords.html) command or by using the [change password API](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-change-password.html).

 ## License Management

 To update the license key for Basic/Gold/Platinum/Enterprise subscriptions, simply use the [License API](https://www.elastic.co/guide/en/x-pack/current/installing-license.html).